 The Spark: Medical Education Podcast

 The Spark: Medical education for curious minds presents the people and stories behind medical education at UCSF and our community of learners.
 Through The Spark, we feature perspectives and insights from faculty, staff and students in the School of Medicine’s medical education community, delivered over each episode monthly.
-Hosted on Sound Cloud and available on iTunes.
+Available on Spotify and iTunes.

 Podcast interviews with students and faculty will illustrate how our medical school’s curriculum supports and fosters core values of the UCSF physician.

 In the last episode of our season, Paul and Chloe sit down with UCSF Chancellor Sam Hawgood, MBBS, to discuss the stages of his career, what's inspired him to stay at UCSF for over three decades, how keeping an open mind has led him to interesting places, and the importance of an inquisitive spirit as you take on new roles.